 The printing process leverages Fused Filament Fabrication (FFF), the safest, most widely used 3D printing process.
 Key applications include:

-- Tooling: there are parts with complex geometries that are difficult to achieve (ex: mold cavity inserts).
+- Tooling: There are parts with complex geometries that are difficult to achieve (ex: mold cavity inserts).
 These applications incur in a high initial tooling expense, which represents a high cost of overall part cost.
-The Studio Systems build reliable, highly accurate, durable tools that outperform a plastic equivalent.
+The Studio System builds reliable, highly accurate, durable tools that outperform a plastic equivalent.